kelp404/capybara-router/README.md

 ## Router
 ### constructor
-Generate a instance of Router with your options.
+Generate a instance of Router with your config.
+Just allow single instance in your application.
 ```js
 const {Router} = require('capybara-router');
 const axios = require('axios');